design physical optics

 The POP is setting as below:

-The image is not perfect because of the finite extent of the grating.
+The image is not perfect due to the finite extent of the grating.
 Note the region near the center of the grating has a well formed image.

 Fresnel Lens